Linda5-umwali/ALU-STUDENT-BUS/README.md

 # ALU-STUDENT-BUS
 # Overview
 The main task was to create a simple yet useful app .
 Thats why I propose the idea of ALU student Bus Service.
+A simple app but so relevant to us bus users.
 This will be used to inform us where and when the school bus is coming.
 This will be doing the following: